AbdollahRida/AbdollahRida.github.io/_pages/cv.md

   * Member of the RISK Independent Review and Control team (RISK IRC) tasked with studying new and innovative credit risk modeling  solutions.
   * Independent review of several used models.
 Model challenging using cutting-edge mathematical techniques.
   * Study of several state-of-the-art methods and implementation within the BNP-Paribas framework.
-  * Deployment and implementation of a complete Machine Learning solution for credit scoring and probability of default prediction within BASEL III.
+  * Study of a complete Machine Learning approach for credit scoring and probability of default prediction within BASEL II.

 * __July 2017 - August 2017__: Consultant, **Al Amana Microfinance**, *Morocco*
   * Member of the marketing team tasked to study the feasibility of a micro-loan for small Moroccan cooperative companies